suitenumerique/messages/README.md

 ```

 This command builds all required containers, installs dependencies, performs
 database migrations and compiles translations.
-It's a good idea to use this
+Later it's a good idea to run
-command each time you are pulling code from the project repository to avoid
+`make update` each time you are pulling code from the project repository to avoid
 dependency-related or migration-related issues.

 Your Docker services should now be up and running 🎉

-You can access the project by going to <http://localhost:3000>.
+You can access the project by going to <http://localhost:8900>.

 You will be prompted to log in.
 The default credentials are: